 We currently employ a small, targeted group to support development and business activities related to TPOXXTM.
 We plan to continue to do so and expect that we will use a similar approach for sales to the U.S. government of any other biodefense product candidates that we successfully develop.
-If we are unable to adequately support our development and business activities, we may be unable to expand our sales of TPOXXTM, which could have an adverse effect on our growth.
+If we are unable to do this, we may be unable to expand our sales of TPOXXTM, which could have an adverse effect on our growth.